vincetran96/Scrape-Finance-Data-v2/README.md

 As this repo is under heavy re-development, so documentation is minimal at the moment.

-To run, use `docker compose up --build --no-cache`.
+To run, use `docker-compose build --no-cache && docker-compose up`.